Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 • ✔️ Multimodality (text + images) and better quality → Gemma 4 E4B

-Conclusion: For text tasks, 8GB is comfortable territory.
-2–4B models run fast, leave room for other programs, and provide quality sufficient for most daily needs.
-Gemma 4 E4B is the biggest leap in quality without increasing hardware requirements.
+Conclusion: For text tasks, 8GB is a comfortable territory.
+2–4B models work fast, leave space for other applications, and provide quality sufficient for most daily needs.
+Phi-4 Mini has replaced Phi-3 Mini as the standard in CPU-only scenarios: better quality, 128K context, same memory requirement.

 A regular model answers immediately.
 A reasoning model thinks first — step by step — and then answers.
 Like the difference between "guessing an answer" and "calculating on paper."

 Reasoning models are a relatively new category.
-They work on the principle of chain-of-thought: breaking down a task into steps, verifying intermediate results, and only then forming the final answer.
+They work on the chain-of-thought principle: they break down a task into steps, check intermediate results, and only then form a final answer.
+In 2026, this category has significantly expanded: reasoning mode is now available not only in heavy 8B models but also in compact 3–4B variants.

 1. DeepSeek R1 8B (Q4_K_M) — ~5GB RAM

 According to StudyHUB, DeepSeek R1 is a "thinking" model, an analog of OpenAI o1.
 On tasks involving math, logic puzzles, and technical reasoning, it yields better results than Llama 3.1 of the same size.
-The trade-off: it answers slower because it "thinks" before responding.
+Before the final answer, it generates visible reasoning steps within <think> tags — useful for debugging to understand why the model arrived at that conclusion.
+The trade-off: it responds slower and requires almost all available memory on an 8GB system.

 ollama pull deepseek-r1:8b